Reporting & Assessment

 We offer a range of extra curricula sessions including our School Orchestra, Choirs and instrumental lessons, as well as lunch time Art clubs.

 Languages / Italian

-All students from Prep to year 6 attend a one hour session of Italian every week in a dedicated learning space.
+All students from Prep to Year 6 attend a 50 minute session of Italian every week.

-Students are exposed to the Italian language and culture through a number of authentic resources (posters, images, artefacts,) as well as a variety of ICT and online resources including YouTube videos, songs, voice clips and images.
+Students are exposed to the Italian language and culture through authentic resources including texts, posters artefacts and picture story books as well as a variety of mixed media and online resources including films, videos, songs, voice clips and images.

 Established in 2022, the Stephanie Alexander Kitchen Garden program is an integral part of Armadale Primary School and allows for parents, volunteers, teachers and students to all work together to develop a more sustainable future for our world.
 The program’s aim, led by our garden and kitchen specialists, is to develop lifelong healthier and happier eating habits in children by having them grow, harvest, prepare and share delicious and healthy food.

 All students in Years 3 & 4 participate in the program enjoying both a kitchen and a garden session each week.
 Their weekly kitchen session culminates in everyone sharing a vegetarian meal.
 Students in Years 5/6 run our Snackadillo Burrow initiative.
 They plan, prepare and deliver delicious tuckshop style food once a week.
 Our younger students engage in various culinary adventures through investigations, literacy and mathematics.

 The program helps children learn; new language to describe foods, plants, textures and flavours; use maths to measure and weigh; to work as a team; to develop greater self-confidence; to develop awareness of the environment, sustainability and plant diversity.